Transforming Errors into User Guidance

 🇺🇸 🇩🇪

-- Compliance: Aligned the design with CTEP standards (US) and Eichrecht regulations (Germany), ensuring readiness for deployment in two highly regulated EV charging markets.
+Compliance: Aligned the designs with CTEP (US) and Eichrecht (Germany) rules to make sure it was ready for use in both strict EV charging markets.

 What’s Next and Overall feedback